dedica-team/nivio/docs/source/schema/Models/LandscapeDescription.rst

      - null
    * - contact
      - String
-     - Primary contact method, preferably an email address.
+     - A contact method, preferably email.
      - optional, defaults to null
      - null
+   * - contains
+     - List
+     - A list of item identifiers or SQL-like queries to easily assign items to this group.
+     - optional, defaults to null
+     - identifier LIKE 'DB1'
+   * - contexts
+     - Map<ContextDescription>
+     - Description of contexts (optional, can also be given in sources).
+     - optional, defaults to null
+     - null
    * - description
      - String
-     - A brief description of the landscape.
+     - A brief description.
+     - optional, defaults to null
+     - null
+   * - fullyQualifiedIdentifier
+     - URI<URI>
+     -
      - optional, defaults to null
      - null
    * - groups